Richard C. Casey

-Early life
+Early life and education

 Casey was born January 19, 1933, in Ithaca, New York.
 He received a Bachelor of Science degree from the College of the Holy Cross in 1955, and a Bachelor of Laws from Georgetown University Law Center in 1958.
+He was in the Naval Reserve Officers Training Corps while at College of Holy Cross.
+He then joined the United States Army (1958 and 1961–1962) and the New York Army National Guard (1958–61).
+He went to basic training at Fort Dix, New Jersey as a private and then served in the New York National Guard at the 142nd Tank Battalion in Freeport, New York.
 At Georgetown, Casey was particularly influenced by prominent lawyer Edward Bennett Williams.

 After law school, Casey worked as a legal investigator for the New York County District Attorney's office before becoming an Assistant United States Attorney for the Southern District of New York (1959–1963).
 From 1963 to 1964, he served as counsel for the Special Commission of the State of New York where he helped prosecute public corruption cases.
 From 1964 until his nomination in 1997, Casey worked in private practice with the New York City law firm of Brown & Wood.

-He was in the Naval Reserve Officers Training Corps while at College of Holy Cross.
-He then joined the United States Army (1958 and 1961-1962) and the New York Army National Guard (1958–61).
-He went to basic training at Fort Dix, New Jersey as a private and then served in the New York National Guard at the 142nd Tank Battalion in Freeport, New York.